catherineisonline/pizza-time-with-react/README.md

 Secondly, I will add more interactivity this time, like adding items to the cart and removing it.
 I had a very hard time doing it last time, let's see how my learning paid off!

 #### Day 1

+I created a separate file for all menu items and categories which saved me tons of space.
+Instead of having separate data for each category, I created just one and added the possibility to filter each of them by category.
+This helped me to get rid of 10 extra components!
+I do not want to do this now however I would gladly also make a GraphQL for this data.
+Now, I do not have to load different components every time I change a category.
+I simply render different data.
+This was remade to make the add to cart function and separate menu item page easier to create.

 ## Useful Resources